HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: Flickr

-If you don’t already know how to check GPU temperature, you can scroll up to the preparations section.
-You can do it either via third-party software or use the built-in feature of MSI Afterburner.
+If you don’t know how to check GPU temperature, scroll up to the preparations section.
+You can do it either via third-party software or the built-in feature of MSI Afterburner.

-What’s more, is that you can adjust the thermal capacity and power input to your graphics card.
-If you’ve reached a stonewall with the above settings and can’t push your GPU further, it’s then time to amp up the power and thermal controls.
+Moreover, you can adjust the thermal capacity and power input to your graphics card.
+If you’ve reached a stonewall with the above settings and can’t push your GPU further, it’s time to amp up the power and thermal controls.

 You need not worry; modern silicon is engineered to withstand high temperatures and has built-in safety mechanisms.
 You’ll crash and restart the system way before damaging your hardware.
-Increasing the power and heat limit on your GPU gives you a little more room to dial up the GPU core clock and memory.
+Increasing your GPU’s power and heat limit gives you more room to dial up the GPU core clock and memory.

 Find the Sweet Spot for Your GPU Overclock

 You now need to re-run the above loop over and over again.
-Dial-up the GPU memory, core clock, temperatures, and voltage, and benchmark your computer after every change.
-However, the key is to stabilize one aspect at a time, e.g., GPU memory, core clock, or the heat limit.
+Dial up the GPU memory, core clock, temperatures, and voltage, and benchmark your computer after every change.
+However, the key stabilizes one aspect at a time, e.g., GPU memory, core clock, or the heat limit.

-Changing one variable at a time makes it easier to find where the problem lies.
-It may take you hours and even days, sometimes, to find out whether your new settings are perfectly stable.
-Every computer and GPU chip is different from another at the micro-level, which is why you can’t just fill in someone else’s settings onto your GPU.
+Changing one variable at a time makes finding where the problem lies more accessible.
+Determining whether your new settings are perfectly stable may take hours and even days.
+Every computer and GPU chip is different at the micro-level, so you can’t just fill in someone else’s settings onto your GPU.
 You need to find your own!

 Jennifer Zilin